kennethjmyers/Top-Reddit-Posts/README.md

     1. Currently EMR is not being utilized for the ETL process but the ETL process was written in pyspark so that it could scale on EMR with growing data.
     2. DynamoDB is not really meant for bulk read and writes.
 As such, it is not ideal for large ETL processes.
 It was chosen to demonstrate knowledge in an additional datastore and because it is available to the AWS free tier.
 When reading data from DynamoDB to Spark, I implemented data chunking to gather multiple DynamoDB partitions before they are distributed with Spark to optimize the reads.
     3. Model data and Model stored on S3.
-4. Docker Container deployed on ECS that automates ETL process, stage new data to Postgres database on RDS and send notifications via SNS.
+4. [Docker image](model/Dockerfile) hosted on ECR and deployed on ECS via Fargate that automates [prediction ETL process](model/PredictETL.py), stage predicted results to Postgres database on RDS and send notifications via Discord to the user.